 - B.S., mathematics; Grand Valley State University

 - Professional M.S., industrial mathematics; Michigan State University

 After Armstrong got his master’s degree, he went to work for QST, which helps companies research and develop new drugs by planning how to collect medical data and analyze it.
 Armstrong manages five employees who work with statistics and figures out how to get projects done on time.
 Much of his job is writing computer programs to sort out the findings of studies.
 “Math is inherent in what we do in a lot of things,” Armstrong says.
 At Grand Valley he learned how to write proofs, which is sort of like writing software, because he has to plan where he’s going to end up and sometimes works backwards.

 See, math isn’t just for accountants!
 A degree in mathematics can actually lead to practically any career—it all depends on how you use it.
 Plus, studying math means strengthening your logic, reasoning, and critical-thinking skills, and you’re going to need them no matter what you do.
-Search for math scholarships and colleges with math majors on CollegeXpress!
+P.S.
+You can search for math scholarships and colleges with math majors on CollegeXpress too!